apache/sling-slingfeature-maven-plugin/README.md

 ## Extract Infos (info)

-The `info` goal allows to extract information about one or more features.
+The `info` goal allows to extract information about one or more features and generate some reports.
 It can be used within a Maven project or standalone.

+The `reports` configuration should be configured with a comma separated list of the reports to be generated.
+The `outputFormat` configuration can be configured with either `log` in which case all output goes to the log or `file` (the default) in which case files for each report are generated.

-### Duplicates Report
+### Duplicates Report (duplicates)

-The duplicates report is turned off by default, it can be enabled by specifying the `outputDuplicates` either as a configuration for the mojo or a parameter from the command line.
-Possible values are `all`, `bundles`, `configurations`, `artifacts`, `framework-properties`.
-The value can be a comma separated list of these values.

-The report will be generated in the build directory in a file named 'duplicates-report.txt'.
+This report is done across all specified features and reports duplicates (bundles, configurations, artifacts or framework properties)

-### Exported Packages
+### Exported Packages (exported-packages)

-By default a text file with a list of exported packages is generated for each feature.
-Generation of this file can be turned off by specifying the configuration/command line parameter `outputExportedPackages` with a value of *false*.
+A text file with a list of exported packages is generated for each feature.

+### Contents (contents)

+This report is done across all features and list the contents (bundles and artifacts).

 ### Usage in a Maven Project